alystair/pdmd/README.md

 internals: HTML HREF anchors are derived from title, replacing spaces with underscores and discard all incompatible characters.

-Although not recommended, automatic linking can be disabled and `abr:` could be used instead.
+(WIP) Although not recommended, automatic linking can be disabled and `abr:` could be used instead.

 # Definitions article
 aka: glossary